zvolin/ethereum-canister/README.md

 </details>

-The first thing is `Evm::batch_fetch_accounts` could be optimized to only make a single request for fetching codes and proofs after creating the access list.
+Firstly, optimizing Evm::batch_fetch_accounts could involve consolidating requests to fetch codes and proofs into a single operation after establishing the access list.
 Also `ExecutionClient::fetch_account` could fetch the code and proof in one go.
 That would reduce the amount of https outcalls used in this specific case from 13 to 5.
-Another thing worth trying is finding what additional slots will be needed for the evm execution to prefetch them too, or find a way to get the list of all missing addresses from `revm` at once, without resimulating (but this may require changes in `revm` itself).
-Depending on the results this could further reduce the amounts of calls from 5 to 3 or even 2.
+Another avenue to explore is determining the additional required slots for EVM execution and pre-fetching them.
+Alternatively, seeking a method to acquire a comprehensive list of missing addresses from revm in a single instance—without resimulation—could be pursued, albeit this might entail modifications in revm.
+Depending on the outcomes, this might lead to a potential reduction in the number of calls from 5 down to 3 or possibly even 2.

 ### Canister

-The initial development was mainly focused on getting the `helios` and `ethers` to the point where they operate correctly in the ICP environment rather than on aligning to the best practices and state of the art canisters implementation.
-A few other Rust canisters (eg. `bitcoin-canister`) and also examples from `ic_cdk` were researched to see what is the common way of doing things, but there is much room for improvement.
-Things like controllers, metrics collection, API design, handling payments, and guarding some methods from public usage should be discussed and researched further.
+The initial development was mainly focused on getting the `helios` and `ethers` to the point where they operate correctly in the ICP environment

-Also, it would be good to expose the whole `helios` API and start using this canister or showing it to the community for further input.
+The next step would be to apply all the best practices for canisters implementation including things like controllers, metrics collection, API design, handling payments, and guarding some methods from public usage.

+Also exposing the full helios API and seeking community input sounds like a neat idea.